Fictitious force: Measurable examples of fictitious forces

 The pseudo force on an object arises as an imaginary influence when the frame of reference used to describe the object's motion is accelerating compared to a non-accelerating frame.
-The pseudo force "explains," using Newton's second law mechanics, why an object does not follow Newton's second law and "floats freely" as if weightless.
+The pseudo force "explains", using Newton's second law mechanics, why an object does not follow Newton's second law and "floats freely" as if weightless.
 As a frame may accelerate in any arbitrary way, so may pseudo forces also be as arbitrary (but only in direct response to the acceleration of the frame).

-An example of a pseudo force as defined by Iro is the Coriolis force, maybe better to be called: the Coriolis effect;

-The gravitational force would also be a fictitious force (pseudo force), based upon a field model in which particles distort spacetime due to their mass, such as in the theory of general relativity.
+An example of a pseudo force as defined by Iro is the Coriolis force, maybe better to be called: the Coriolis effect.
+The gravitational force would also be a fictitious force (pseudo force) in a field model in which particles distort spacetime due to their mass, such as in the theory of general relativity.

 Assuming Newton's second law in the form F = ma, fictitious forces are always proportional to the mass m.